mohitsorde/jsosrm/README.md

   'emailId': {
     'validators': ['maxChar_256', 'emailId'],
     'setters': ['htmlEncode', 'toLower'],
-    'outKey': '_id' // 'emailId' key will be replaced by '_id' },
+    'outKey': '_id' // 'emailId' key will be replaced by '_id' while setters are executed },
   /**
    * definitions for other keys